 The Company operates through a series of contractual relationships with its service providers.
 These agreements set out the terms on which a service is to be provided to the Company.
 During the year the Board, through the Management Engagement Committee, monitored and evaluated the performance of the Company's service providers.
-The Committee meets at least once a year and receives and reviews submissions from its service providers regarding their interactions with each other, most notably the Investment Manager's assessment of services provided by other providers.
+As noted earlier in this Report, the Board decided to end the Company's relationship with Link Group ("Link") and transition those services to Frostrow Capital ("Frostrow"), which will take effect in mid-2023.
+This decision was seen as being in the best interests of shareholders and provides long-term stability in support the activities of the Company and its Investment Manager.

-The Audit and Risk Committee receives assurance or internal controls reports from key service providers and in the year under review paid close attention to the continued risks posed by disruption due to the ongoing COVID-19 pandemic.
+The Audit and Risk Committee receives assurance or internal controls reports from key service providers and this will be an area of focus as the transition to Frostrow is completed.

 The AIFM carries out a comprehensive annual due diligence exercise on the Investment Manager on behalf of the Board, ensuring that the appropriate controls, processes and resourcing are in place to manage the portfolio within the stated investment policies and guidelines.
+Responsibility for this process will move from Link to Frostrow, with a due diligence visit being performed prior to Frostrow assuming the role of AIFM.